penhoorn/pb-hd-tools/README.md

 ## Introduction

-Python scripts to count the number of heteroduplex molecules and sequencing reads.
+Python scripts to count and filter the number of heteroduplex molecules and sequencing reads.
 Heteroduplex DNA molecules can occur during the annealing step of PCR, when non-complementary (but highly similar) DNA strands come together.
 [PacBio's _ccs_ tool (starting with v6.3.0)](https://ccs.how/faq/mode-heteroduplex-filtering.html) has an algorithm to detect heteroduplexes during HiFi read generation.
 The scripts here provide a simplified report.

 ### Disclaimer